 Chile's Route of Parks map - Thompson Conservation

 Flora and Fauna

 Queulat National Park is part of the Valdivian temperate forests ecoregion.
 Various portions of the park receive up to 4,000 mm (157 in) of precipitation annually.
 In this wet environment, typical trees include coihue and tepa.

 The park is a refuge to hundreds of evergreen and Patagonian Andean species, including Coigüe de Magallanes, Ciprés de las Guaitecas (Pilgerodendron), Radal, Mañío hembra, Ulmo, Tepa, Ciruelilo, Canelo, Tepu, Lenga, and Ñirre.

 It's also possible to find enormous Nalcas (Chilean Rhubarb), Chaura, Chilco (Hardy Fuchsia), Michay Blanco, and dozens of different species of ferns.

-In the southern portion of the park (Queulat mountain pass), wildlife includes mammals such as the pudú, kodkod and a variety of birds species, including the Chucao tapaculo, Chilean pigeon, Magellanic woodpecker, black-throated huet-huet, and thorn-tailed rayadito.
+In the southern portion of the park (Queulat mountain pass), wildlife includes mammals such as the pudú, kodkod and a variety of bird species, including the Chucao tapaculo, Chilean pigeon, Magellanic woodpecker, black-throated huet-huet, and thorn-tailed rayadito.

 The northern sections of the park are home to nearshore wildlife, including semi-aquatic mammals such as the southern river otter and coypu.
 Birds in the area include the Magellan goose, Chiloé wigeon, yellow-billed pintail, red shoveler, flying steamer duck, rosy-billed pochard, red-gartered coot, ringed kingfisher, great egret, cocoi heron, black-crowned night heron, torrent duck, sedge wren, Chilean flicker, and black-necked swan.